JOSE JOAN MORALES | AI Transformation Strategist

 Objective: To transition from “managing people” to “managing the Human-Agent handoff.”

-Playbook Action: Consequently, the Cognitive Strategist redesigns the value stream, assigning low-latency tasks to AI Agents while explicitly reserving high-stakes decision points for human “System 2” intervention.
+Playbook Action: The Cognitive Strategist redesigns the value stream, assigning low-latency tasks to AI Agents while explicitly reserving high-stakes decision points for human “System 2” intervention.
+As a result, the organization captures speed without sacrificing accuracy.

 Systemic Mandate: The Cognitive Strategist is the architect of workflow redesign, ensuring Agents run correctly, rather than solely maximizing speed.